-What is the world coming to, they ask, when people post pictures of what they are having for dinner?
+What’s the world coming to, they ask, when people post pictures of their dinner?
 Why are people so interested in cat and dog videos?
-Isn’t it all a bit shallow and meaningless – where’s the purpose and the value?
+Isn’t it all a bit shallow?
+A bit meaningless?
+Where’s the purpose?
+The value?
+What’s the point?

-Social media is now as ubiquitous and widespread as traditional channels like TV, print and outdoor.
-Boomer marketers have enough experience to recognise that social media plays a marketing role as a way to access and engage consumers.
+But this is like standing in front of a runaway truck, and shouting at it to stop.
+Social media is now as ubiquitous as traditional media like TV, print and outdoor.
+Boomer marketers know social media offers a way to reach and engage customers.
 But they feel frustrated at how chaotic and unstructured it seems.

 Marketing life was simpler

 But now anyone and everyone can be a media publisher.
 Unlimited, unfiltered content about anything and everything you could possibly think of.
-Apart from the odd major event (particularly sports), the days of mass reach to your target audience through one or two media channels are long gone.
+Apart from the odd major event (particularly sports), the days of mass reach to your target audience through 1 or 2 media channels are long gone.

 Gen X marketers at least had the advantage of still being under 35 when social media started to take off in the mid 2000s.
-So yes, they do remember a time when you didn’t know what that girl from school’s dog eats for breakfast.
-Or what that guy in finance you used to work with is watching at the movies next weekend.
+So yes, they remember a time when you didn’t know what that girl from school’s dog eats for breakfast.
+Or what movie that guy in finance you used to work with just watched.

-But compared to boomers, they do find themselves at least able to understand how it all works.
-They understand the potential reach it can add to their advertising messages.
-The marketing generation X crew are more open to newer approaches, and less stuck on traditional approaches.
+But compared to boomers, they’re at least able to understand how it all works.
+They understand the potential reach it can add to their advertising campaigns.
+The marketing generation X crew are more open to newer approaches.
+Less stuck on traditional approaches.

-And the good news is it’s this generation who are slowly pushing out the Boomer marketing generation into retirement, and leading the marketing agenda in businesses.
+And the good news is it’s this generation who are slowly pushing the Boomer marketing generation into retirement.
+They lead the marketing agenda in many businesses.

 A social dilemma

 Then, there’s the whole concern about privacy, security and the use of data.
-While, knowing more about your target audience is like marketing catnip, there are constant press headlines arguing that most consumers don’t really understand the amount of data they give away abut themselves.
+Knowing your target audience better is like marketing catnip.
+But there are constant press headlines claiming most customers don’t understand the amount of data they give away about themselves.

 Lots for the marketing generation X-ers to worry about when it comes to social media.

-Gen Y and the incoming millennial generation of marketers have of course no recollection of social media NOT existing.
-It’s as habitual to them as watching television is to the Boomers or using a mobile phone is to the Gen X-ers.
+Gen Y and the incoming millennial generation of marketers have no concept of social media NOT existing.
+It’s as normal to them as watching TV is to Boomers, or using a mobile phone is to Gen X-ers.

-A bit like Neo in the Matrix (a clue which might hint at this author’s generation), they effortlessly sail through the world of posts and likes and new entrant channels with no more concerns than the air they breathe.
+A bit like Neo in the Matrix (a clue which might hint at this author’s generation), they effortlessly sail through the world of posts and likes and new channels with no second thoughts.